-Filling out the FAFSA, also known as the Free Application for Federal Student Aid, is the main form that must be submitted to be considered for all forms of financial aid, including federal and state grants, student loans, federal work-study and consideration for some scholarships.
+The Free Application for Federal Student Aid (FAFSA), is the main application that must be submitted to be considered for all forms of financial aid, including federal and state grants, student loans, federal work-study and consideration for some scholarships.
 For dependent students, filing the FAFSA is a collaborative effort between you and your parent(s), as both provide information to complete the application.

 Can my parent(s) access information from HSU about my aid? ↑

-Applicants may view their HSU financial aid record online 24/7 on the Student Center and you may choose to share this information with your parent(s).
+Applicants may view their HSU financial aid record online 24/7 on the myHumboldt and you may choose to share this information with your parent(s).

 Because parents often have questions for us about their son or daughter's aid process or award, it is important to know that under the Family Educational and Privacy Act of 1974, you are extended the right of privacy of student information, including financial aid status.If you choose, you, the student, may file an annual Consent to Release Form (pdf) with the HSU Financial Aid Office, specifying student financial aid information, which may be released and to whom it may be released.
 Additionally, the Financial Aid Office does not release parent information to the student.
 All student financial aid records are bound by the strictest of confidentially protocols.